-8. Expand the role of a current Minister to include specific responsibility for seniors.
+8. Expand the role of a current minister to include specific responsibility for seniors.

-The appointment of a dedicated State Government Minister for Seniors and Ageing would bring Tasmania in line with other states and territories such as Queensland, NSW, Victoria, Northern Territory, and provide the necessary support and services for the state's growing older population.
+The appointment of a Minister for Seniors and Ageing would bring Tasmania in line with other states and territories such as Queensland, NSW, Victoria, Northern Territory, and provide the necessary support and services for the state's growing older population.